 - Miscellaneous/Junk Fees.
 These fee’s can vary depending on each lender, but if you see an application fee or rate lock fee you should ask the lender for clarification.

-A good rule of thumb to guesstimate how much your closing costs could be is to figure 3% of the purchase price.
-While this isn’t an exact science, it will give you somewhat of an idea of the total costs for closing, minus your down payment of course.
+A good rule of thumb to guesstimate your closing costs is to figure 3% of the purchase price.
+While this isn’t an exact science, it will give you somewhat of an idea of what the total cost could be.
+Then add your down payment percentage on top of that.
+Voilà!

 While you may have enough in savings to cover the closing costs and down payment, you may not want to exhaust your entire savings in the process.
 There are certain ways to get help covering these costs, but they will cost you something.
 You could ask family member for help.
 You could ask the seller to contribute (though they may require you to pay a higher sale price).
 Another source of funds are local government grants and down payment assistance programs set aside for individuals with certain income and credit limits.

-To get more information about buying a home please don’t hesitate to reach out.
+If you need information about buying a home, please don’t hesitate to reach out.
 We are delighted to discuss your current situation and shoe you how we can help you.